dieterich-lab/PETGUI/README.md

 * **File format and naming convention:** The provided training data must be a <span style="font-style: italic">tar.gz</span> file containing _train.csv_, _test.csv_ and _unlabeled.csv_ respectively.
                                 For labeling data, a comma separated <span style="font-style: italic">.txt</span> file is expected with the first column throughout the data lines empty.
-* **Verbalizer mapping:** The provided verbalizer has to map to a single input-id in the model vocalubalary (no real-time check).
+* **Verbalizer mapping:** The provided verbalizer has to map to a single input-id in the model vocabulary (no real-time check).

 <a id="references"></a>  ​
 ### 🗃️ References